paukertj/cwe-swat/blog-posts/2024-03-12-JIV_Infinity-Bug.md

 # Infinity ♾ forecast bug

-On one client project, we encountered an interesting bug after migrating to .NET8 from .NET6.
+At one of our customer project at [Ciklum western Europe](https://www.ciklum.com/we), we encountered an interesting bug after migrating to .NET8 from .NET6.
 The project is a weather forecast service that provides weather forecast data from various weather forecast providers.
 We expose an API that can return forecast data for a specific point and date.

 Shortly after upgrading to .NET8, the client reported that part of the requested forecast data is missing.
 After some investigation, we noticed that some forecast values are infinity. 🤔